trishachittaj/trishachittaj/README.md

 # Hi there 👋 I'm Trisha

 ### 💻 Second-year Quantum Engineering/Computer Science student passionate about building value
-> Currently trying not to break like my code 😭🐛☕
+> Currently trying not to break like code 😭🐛☕

 ---